azurecitadel/azurecitadel.github.io/workshops/secureWorkloads.md

 ## Introduction

-This workshop walks the user through a scenario where a fictional organisation (Contoso) have migrated a number of reources to Azure.
-That migrated environment has not been secured correctly - the lab will walk through the application of a number of security best practices.
+This workshop walks the user through a scenario where a fictional organisation (Contoso) have migrated a number of resources to Azure.
+This migrated environment has not been secured correctly - the lab will walk through the application of a number of security best practices.

 ## Workshop Topics
 * Deploy the security lab environment